What is Trove?

 At Trove, we aim to host high-quality digital discipleship resources which reflect the breadth and richness of Christianity in the UK, and to make them accessible to as many people as possible.
 We aim for a balance between quality and relevance: between resources which are produced to a high standard and resources which cover a wide range of topics for a wide range of audiences.

-The three basic criteria we use to decide whether resources are suitable for our site are as follows:
+The four basic criteria we use to decide whether resources are suitable for our site are as follows:

 Is the resource digital?